xSyki/chrome-extension-template/readme.md

 - Change every image to my logo
 - Change Syki to xSyki 😎
 - On new page click context menu and it should console log message
+- On popup in the right corner you should see simple couter

 ## Other scripts